gleam-lang/gleam/CONTRIBUTING.md

 Here are some tips and guidelines for writing Rust code in the Gleam compiler:

-Never write code that can cause the compiler to panic (`panic!`, `unwrap`, `expect`) as a compiler panic is confusing to the user.
-When possible rewrite the code in a way that makes the error impossible.
-If that cannot be done and the error is either common or due to a mistake by the user return an error value that will be printed with an appropriate helpful error message.
-If the error _should_ never happen and its occurrence indicates a fatal compiler bug the `.expect` method of the `GleamExpect` trait can be used.
-This is similar to `.expect` but prints a more helpful error message to the user.

 The `GLEAM_LOG` environment variable can be used to cause the compiler to print more information for debugging and introspection. i.e.
 `GLEAM_LOG=trace`.